Jonty/uk_petitions_data/README.md

 * A complete dump of all the basic petitions data for every public petition for every government
 * A complete dump of petitions.number10.gov.uk converted into the same format as the modern petitions website
 * Automatic daily updates by a CircleCi job
+* Vote counts by country and constituency

 Not done:
 ---------

-* Vote counts for country and constituency (requires one request for each petition)
+* More petition sources
+* Automatically building an sqlite DB
+* A nice interface to search/browse the data

 Pull requests to fix things welcome.